kitttn/temptest/Quick-Start-Guide.md

 A user at the Jetson TK1 serial console is able to remotely interrogate and control GPIO 0 on APB2, using Greybus.
 Greybus requests travel from Jetson through APB1 through the switch to APB2, and responses take the reverse path.

-GPIO 0 on APB2 is registered on Jetson as 989
+GPIO 0 on APB2 is registered on Jetson as 989.

+APB2 GPIOs sometimes fail to register successfully on Jetson.
+When this happens, the message "GB: AP handshake complete" does not appear on the APB1 console.

 (todo)